Employment Advice and Fees

 Initial Advice Service

-Issues at work can be uniquely stressful in that it can feel that matters are out of your control.
-Initial advice on your rights and options can be all that you need to regain some of that control and start to take some positive steps forward.
+We understand that issues at work can be genuinely stressful for both employees and employers and you may feel that matters are out of your control.
+Sometimes, just speaking to an expert to talk through your legal rights and the options available to you is all that you need to regain some of that control and start taking positive steps forward.
+To help you do this, we offer a free initial advice service.

 The Initial Advice Service includes:

-- 30 minutes of legal advice – either in person or (if more convenient to you) over the telephone; and
+- 15-minute consultation – over the telephone or (if more convenient to you) in person; and

-- written advice, detailing exactly where you stand on the issue and your potential options.
+- Follow up written advice, detailing exactly what was discussed including where you stand on the issue and your available options.

 We also offer a special advice service if you have an ongoing Employment Tribunal claim.
-We provide you with assistance as the case progresses but we will not be on the record with the tribunal as acting for you and will not deal with any correspondence and telephone calls between you, the other party to the proceedings and the Tribunal.
-This saves time and expense.
-When you require advice on a specific point, such as a Schedule of Loss, an Agenda for Case Management at a Preliminary Hearing or a Witness Statement, we can help.
+We will not go on record with the Tribunal as acting for you and we will not deal with any correspondence or telephone calls between you, the other party to the proceedings or the Tribunal.
+We will simply provide you with advice and drafting assistance as and when you need it.
+This saves time and expense and allows you to manage your own case, if you wish to do so.
+This includes advice on Schedules of Loss, drafting of Case Management Agendas or preparing a Witness Statement.

-If you wish us to act in this “supported” way, then we will open a case file on your behalf and we will leave it to you to contact us when you require further advice.
+If you wish for us to act in this “supported” way, then we will open a case file on your behalf and we will leave it to you to contact us as and when you require further advice.

 Other Funding Arrangements